 Jay Gatsby in F. Scott Fitzgerald’s The Great Gatsby: Gatsby’s obsession with the “green light” symbolizes his entrapment by means of an idealized past, tons of which exists in subtext.

-Similarly, in film and TV, creators use subtext inmates to build depth and relatability.
+Similarly, in film and TV, creators use subtext inmate to build depth and relatability.
 These characters reflect actual-life complexities, in which what’s left unsaid often subjects greater than what’s spoken.

 How Society Plays a Role